ost-cas-fee-adv-22-23/design-system-component-library-musketeers/README.md

 ## How To Use The Library In Your React/Next.js Project

 ### Package Installation
-In order to install this design system into your repository you have to install following packages.
+In order to make use of this design system you have to follow these setup steps.

 ### 1. Design System installation